Stuycs-K/final-project-5-ye-tracy-you-lihan/WORKLOG.md

 ### 5/30-6/2

 Working on and then finished ice plant, caught and fixed some bugs.
 Fixed syntaxing, changed everything to private instances, getters, and setters.

+### 6/4-6/7

+Worked on changing everything into a Game class.
+Finished, but previous bug seems to still exist.
+Please work on that.
+Also, one static (global) method still exists.
+Will ask what to do with it.